adrianjhpc/cirrus-website/access/instant.md

 ==================================

-As a pump priming opportunity for new users, Cirrus offers instant access to Cirrus for a limited number of CPUh over a six month period.
+As a pump priming opportunity for new users, Cirrus offers instant access to Cirrus for a limited number of Core-h over a six month period.
 This mode of access should give new users the opportunity to test Cirrus for their purposes and work towards a fully peer reviewed application, either via a [standard grant](grant.html) or via